jahnvi8599/react-graphql-app/README.md

 This app is a starter pack for getting started with react and graphQL

 ### How to run
+- Run `npm install` to install all the dependencies
-Run `npm run start` in your terminal.
+- Run `npm run start` in your terminal.